 How do I know I can trust Cremstar?

-When you arrange a direct cremation through Cremstar, you are engaging the services of professional, licensed funeral directors and crematories.
+When you arrange a direct cremation through Cremstar, you are engaging the services of professional, licensed funeral directors and crematoria.
 These trusted, local professionals are certified and regulated by the state, and must maintain the highest professional standards.
 With Cremstar, you never have to wonder who is performing this important service, as we make these details clear and freely available to you.
-Cremations in Pennsylvania are managed by Kelly L Corridoni Funeral Home Ltd (Kelly L. Corridoni, Funeral Director), and performed by the Ivy Hill Cemetery and Crematory, the Delaware County Crematory, the Bucks County Crematory, the West Laurel Hill Cemetery and Crematory, Keystone Cremation, or another state-certified crematory.
+Cremations in Pennsylvania and northern West Virginia are managed by Cremstar of Pennsylvania (Kelly L. Corridoni, Funeral Director), and performed by the Ivy Hill Cemetery and Crematory, the Delaware County Crematory, Keystone Cremation, or another state-certified crematory.

 Where will the cremation occur?

 Cremstar uses top regional Pennsylvania crematories such as Ivy Hill Cemetery and Crematory in Philadelphia, Delaware County Crematory in Landsdowne, and Keystone Cremation in Clarion.
 Cremstar only uses state-certified crematories.